Skip to main content

 A design can have any number of defined attributes.
 It can also inherit attributes from interfaces.

-Link attributes are a special type that can reference items of a specific design/interface (e.g. the Teams design has a Members attribute that links to the Team Members design).
+Link attributes are a special type that can reference items of a particular design/interface (e.g. the Teams design has a Members attribute that links to the Team Members design).
 This makes it possible for items to link to other items!

 Note